Breaking up with Busyness

 And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and ball the more as you see the Day drawing near.

-Are we being meaningful and present in our relationships that are important, like our spouse or children?
+Are we meaningful and present in our significant relationships, like our spouse or children?
 Are we filling our time and presence with stuff and activities?
-Is it worth the stress and isolation to be task oriented?
+Is it worth the stress and isolation to be task-oriented?

 My “Aha” Moment

 The story of Mary and Martha was an epiphany for me.
 I discovered I wanted to fellowship, devote more time to God and my family and friends.
 Have a more meaningful and present relationship with the people in my life.
-It gave me the permission that I needed to slow down and reduce, so that I could be more like Mary.
+It gave me permission that I needed to slow down and reduce so that I could be more like Mary.
 When I am planning for my children now, it’s memorable experiences versus expertise in activities.
-I spend quality time with my husband daily and my stress level is low.
+I spend quality time in the Word, with my husband daily, my family, my dog and my stress level are low.
 I am living the “Mary” lifestyle and enjoying the moments instead of calculating my time.
+So, the last part of the year I am going to be doing less and enjoying more.
+This life was not meant to cram as much as we can into every hour but to enjoy every hour that we have.
+That’s the plan let’s see if I stick with it.

 Does busy equal important?
 Which would you prefer the “Mary” or “Martha” lifestyle?